LOCAL WEATHER -- THURSDAY, FEBRUARY 13, 2014

-For the period May 31-June 6, CPC is forecasting near normal temperatures and a 50% probability of below normal precipitation.
+For the period February 20-26, CPC is forecasting a 33% probability of above normal temperatures and near normal precipitation.

 So far in 2014 there have been no seeding operations.

 Aviation:VFR for the next 24 hours.
 IFR visibilities may develop over the southeast overnight in fog.